ASoothingEbb/One-Last-Look-At-The-Sun/README.md

 # One Last Look At The Sun

-One Last Look At The Sun is a 3D first person action game where the player must descend down a procedurally generated pit that gets progressively harder as you descend.
+One Last Look At The Sun is a 3D first person action game where the player must descend down a procedurally generated pit that becomes progressively harder as you descend.
 On reaching a certain depth you complete the game.
-This project was  created as the disseration of my Computer Science Bsc.
+This project was created for the disseration of my Computer Science Bsc.

 Click on the image to watch gameplay: